-NDs with a NH license are required to renew their license every 2 years and provide documentation of the following continuing education is required.
+Naturopathic Doctors with a New Hampshire license are required to renew their license every 2 years and provide documentation of having completed the following continuing education:

 |CEU Total||45 Hours*|

 |Specialty Hours – if you are applying for specialty license renewal only||12 Hours (of the remaining 30)|

 Click the following links to download the CE credit documentation forms:

 There are a few courses that NHAND has already approved for CE Credit to be submitted for license renewal.
 We also provide our members with opportunities to obtain approved CE credits.
 As a member, attending the quarterly NHAND meeting provides 1 hour of continuing education credit on various topics, including Grand Round discussions.

 - Click below to access the list of CE courses NHAND has already reviewed and approved to be submitted to the NH Naturopathic Licensing Board for license renewal.
 (This document gets updated.)

 UPDATE TO NHAND MEMBERS and NH ND’s: In light of the audit of the NH Naturopathic licensing board (aka Naturopathic Board of Examiners), NHAND has undertaken a review of the NHAND CE Committee’s role and processes.
 This is an overview to alert our members and NH NDs of some minor changes to NHAND’s role in continuing education.